Location: Shaybah Oil Refinery, Saudi Arabia

-The ATDI team used a high resolution 2m digital terrain map and a 3D clutter model.
+The ATDI team used a high-resolution 2m digital terrain map and a 3D clutter model.
 This allowed the engineering team to model the refinery area and surrounding area up to 4.7km².
-HTZ modelled the impact of the refinery environment on signal attenuation and distortion while taking into account 3D reflections.
+HTZ modelled the impact of the refinery environment on signal attenuation and distortion while considering 3D reflections.
 HTZ modelled penetration losses for different scenarios, including outdoor to indoor signal loss and the effects of signal absorption on network coverage.

-ATDI supplied a full report of the modelling, simulation and prediction outputs from the study.
+ATDI also supplied a full report of the modelling, simulation, and prediction outputs from the study.
 The KMZ files from the study were overlaid in Google Earth.

 Emircom is a leading telecom system integrator for the UAE & Saudi Arabia.
 They specialise in system integration and project management with markets across ICT and telecom services, covering a host of technologies and supporting the oil and gas industry.